mochji/the-algorithm/tweetypie/servo/README.md

 # Servo

-Servo is a collection of classes and patterns for building services in Scala.
-It's a grab-bag of code that was deemed useful for service development.
+Servo  s a collect on of classes and patterns for bu ld ng serv ces  n Scala.  's a grab-bag of code that was dee d useful for serv ce develop nt.